A Floer fundamental group: Introduction

+\begin{remark} There is no hope to avoid multiplicities in \eqref{eq:RoughEnoughPoints} as long as it results from a construction that also applies to the stable Morse setting, which is the case of ours.

+Indeed, M. Damian showed in \cite{Mihai} that the stable Morse number (which is the minimal number of critical points of a Morse function which is quadratic at infinity on a product $M\times \R^{N}$) may be strictly smaller than the Morse number (which is the minimal number of critical points of a Morse function on $M$), and that stable Morse functions may not have enough points to generate the fundamental group (for instance, such functions do exist on manifolds whose fundamental group is $(A_{5})^{20}$).

+This implies that the multiplicities in \eqref{eq:RoughEnoughPoints} are mandatory, and the construction offers a new point of view on this question~: although there may not be enough geometric critical points to generate the fundamental group, it explains how the same point can define several generators to overcome this deficit and still recover the fundamental group. \end{remark}

-\begin{remark} This inequality is obviously different in nature from the Morse inequalities derived from the Floer homology, since one may have $\rho(\pi_{1}(M))>\beta_{1}(M)$ (where $\beta_{1}(M)$ is the first Betti number of $M$).
-It is also different from the results of K.~Ono and A.~Pajitnov (\cite{OnoPajitnov}, see below) and more generally from any result based on the algebraic study of a chain complex that would also apply to the stable Morse setting, since stable Morse functions are known that have strictly less critical points than the minimal number of generators of the fundamental group.
+\begin{remark} The inequality \eqref{eq:RoughEnoughPoints} is obviously different in nature from the Morse inequalities derived from the Floer homology, since one may have $\rho(\pi_{1}(M))>\beta_{1}(M)$ (where $\beta_{1}(M)$ is the first Betti number of $M$).
+It is also different from the results of K.~Ono and A.~Pajitnov (\cite{OnoPajitnov}, see below) and more generally from any result based on the algebraic study of a chain complex that would also apply to the stable Morse setting.
+Indeed, examples are known of stable Morse functions that have strictly less critical points than the minimal number of generators of the fundamental group.

-Unfortunately, such situations are not very explicit.
-For instance, from \cite{Mihai}, manifolds whose fundamental group is $(A_{5})^{20}$ do have stable Morse functions with strictly less critical points than Morse functions, but this comes from algebraic properties of the fundamental group rather than explicit examples.
-Nevertheless, it gives examples where the multiplicities (in the stable Morse setting which is not developed here) are mandatory and necessarily non trivial.

-In our Floer setting, a situation where the multiplicities in \eqref{eq:MainEstimate} would be seen to be necessarily non trivial would be a counter example to the strong version of the Arnold conjecture (see below), and goes far beyond the scope of this paper.
-A weaker question would be to exhibit a situation where the multiplicities are non trivial, regardless of the total number of underlying geometric periodic orbits.
-Such situations are expected to be very common, but are necessarily very far from Morse situations and hence hard to produce explicitly (the situation is essentially the same as for the PSS morphism~: index $0$ Hamiltonian orbits may a priori be related to several index $0$ Morse critical points and eventually through several trajectories, but exhibiting such a situation explicitly is not easy since it has to be far from the Morse case). \end{remark}